 But it’s not all about tradition.
 Songkran, particularly nowadays in places like Bangkok, Chiang Mai and Phuket, sees crowds of locals and tourists take to the streets armed with water guns, super soakers and colorful accessories, which creates one giant water fight.
 Add in loud music and alcohol, and the results can be pretty crazy!
 If that’s not enough, expect locals to add ice to the water to make it extra cold; you’ll never want to complain about Thailand’s heat again...

-To make Songkran 2017 in Thailand the best ever, it’s important to consider a few things, such as what to wear, how to splash and how to stay safe!
-See our infographic below on how to survive Songkran!
+To make Songkran 2018 in Thailand the best ever, it’s important to consider a few things, such as what to wear, how to splash and how to stay safe!